 Early Years consists of Nursery (3-4 year olds) and Reception (4-5 year olds), each with their own room, yet benefiting from shared areas and access to whole school facilities.

-The outside space offers fantastic opportunities for children to work as a team manage risks, develop social and communication skills, problem solving and independence -all vital life skills.
+The all-weather outdoor classroom offers fantastic opportunities for children to work as a team – manage risks, develop social and communication skills, problem solving and independence – all vital life skills.

-Our Early Years environment extends beyond the school gate, making the most of our town centre location and our Beach School curriculum.
+Our Early Years environment extends beyond the school gate, making the most of our town centre location and our Wild Curriculum.

 Our School Day

-For our Reception children, the day begins at 8.30am and ends at 3.30pm.
-Before the school day, children may arrive at 8am (Salisbury Road Entrance) for Morning Club and at the end of the day, there is a range of after school clubs or children can remain in our Afternoon Club until 5pm.
+The day begins at 8.30am and ends at 3.30pm.
+Before the school day, children may arrive at 8am for Morning Club and at the end of the day, there is a range of after school clubs or children can remain in our Afternoon Club until 5pm (for a small extra charge).

-We follow the Early Years Framework which is a broad curriculum focusing on seven areas of learning.
+The Early Years Framework focuses on seven areas of learning.

 - Communication and Language